needle-mirror/com.unity.2d.psdimporter/Documentation~/PSDImporter.md

 ## PSD File Importer Override

-In Unity 2019.30f1, it is possible to use PSDImporter to import files with 'psd' extensions.
+It is possible to use PSDImporter to import files with 'psd' extensions.
+The following are the sample scripts that you can use.
-To do that you will need to have custom scripts that allows you to do that by calling the `AssetDatabaseExperimental.SetImporterOverride` method.
-The following is an example on how to use the API

 #### PSDImporterOverride.cs
 ```